Annual Meeting of Homeowners

 This is a third option for a owner who cannot get a home equity line of credit and does not have a large lump sum sitting around.
 You can pay it off early.
 For example, pay it for two years and pay off the balance when you come into money.
 What you can’t do is pay $100 extra ahead each month like you can against your mortgage principal.
 If a unit with a loan is sold, it is paid off when they sell – the interest stops at that point.
 Tim had Owner Consent Forms for peoples who have not handed in theirs in.

 Van volunteers to serve another term on the Board – we gratefully accept it.
 He has done an excellent job with Landscape.

 Volunteering: Are you a self-motivated person who identifies a problem on our property and wants to do it?
 If you want to help, you don’t have to join the Board, just help with a project.
 You don’t have to be a Board member to contribute.
 If you have an idea, meet with the Board, and get buy-in.
 Examples of projects that came up tonight with great suggestions included: (1) learn timing of sprinklers; (2) website help; (3) signs pointing to buildings; (4) snow shovels , for example.
 We welcome any help.

 Approval of IRS Form 70-604

-This form states that If you have a budget surplus for a given year, you are going to roll that over to next year and not pay taxes on it.
+Per the IRS, this form states that if you have a budget surplus for a given year, you are going to roll that over and not pay taxes on it.
 Tim reads the resolution – unanimously approved and passed.
-Any excess of membership income shall be applied against subsequent assessments and expenses.
+Any excess of membership income shall be applied against subsequent tax year assessments and expenses.